djotaku/adventofcode/2020/Day_13/README.md

 - There are no requirements or restrictions on departures at five minutes after timestamp t.
 - Bus ID 31 departs six minutes after timestamp t.
 - Bus ID 19 departs seven minutes after timestamp t.

+Answer:

+## Commentary / Approach to the Problem
+### 2020

+### 2021
+For 2021 I decided to simply approach part 2 of the problem.
+This didn't seem like one where the second answer was going to really depend all too much on the solution to the first one.

+I started off with the following idea for solving it:

+"I think this involves Greatest Common Multiple or something like that.
+Or maybe greatest Common Multiple PLUS 1 for each index distance from the first bus."

+## What I Learned

+### Generic

+### Python

+### Ruby

+### Perl